Why should you consider Spain as a place to live?

 So, next time you visit Spain, enjoy the sun, the beaches, the many cultural wealth and of course all the rest… like the tapas!

 As you can see on this table with the General Index: Spain is on average more than 11% cheaper than the rest of Europe!

 Spain is very cheap for “Transport Services”, “Restaurants and Hotels”, “Alcoholic Beverages and Tobacco”, I guess you all noticed? , “Transport Equipment”, “Clothing” and yes the list doesn’t stop here… Spain is really cheap for “Food and Drinks”.
 So keep enjoying the beers and the Tapas.

 A good news, Europe just made it cheaper for communications!

 Which cities are the cheapest to live in Spain?

-Numbeo, is a website comparing the cost of life in many different cities all over the world thanks to their members inputting those data twice per year for many cities.
+Numbeo, is a website comparing the cost of living in many different cities all over the world thanks to their members inputting those data twice per year for many cities.